aka The Classic War of the Worlds

 The H.G.
 Wells novel The War of the Worlds (1898) is a science-fiction classic and was responsible for creating the alien invader genre.
 The War of the Worlds has had an uneven run on film.
 The classic version was the George Pal produced The War of the Worlds (1953), which updated the book’s setting to 1950s California and truncated Wells’s tripod war machines into flying machines.
 This was a classic in its own right and essentially created the cinematic alien invasion genre in the 1950s.
 This also led to a tv series revival War of the Worlds (1988-90) that was about alien body snatchers and bore almost no resemblance to the book (or the film).

 Come 2005 however and we saw no less than three different versions of the book competing on screens.
 Leading the pack was the big-budget Steven Spielberg production War of the Worlds (2005) with Tom Cruise, which kept the tripod machines but updated the story to the present-day.
 There was also low-budget company The Asylum making their own contemporary version War of the Worlds (2005) with C. Thomas Howell, which was designed to exploit the publicity enjoyed by the Spielberg film, which led to a sequel War of the Worlds 2: The Next Wave (2008).
 A few years later there was also the interesting War of the Worlds: Goliath (2012), an animated film set in an alternate history 1914 with Steampunk mecha taking on the second Martian invasion, and The Great Martian War: 1913-1917 (2013), a mocumentary retelling that blends CGI tripod war machines with WWI film footage.
-2019 saw a further resurgence of interest with The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; and War of the Worlds (2019), an eight episode mini-series that relocates action to the contemporary European Union.
+The late 2010s saw a further resurgence of interest with The War of the Worlds (2019), a three-part BBC tv mini-series set during the Victorian period; War of the Worlds (2019- ), a tv series that relocates action to the contemporary European Union; The Asylum’s modernised Alien Conquest (2021); and the contemporary Young Adult film War of the Worlds: The Attack (2023)

 The most fascinating of these productions was this version from Seattle-based director Timothy Hines and his company Pendragon Pictures.
 Hines promised to do one thing that no other version of the story had attempted to do to date – film the book as it was written and to retain the Victorian England setting in which H.G.
 Wells was writing rather than take the easy route of updating it.